AOSC-Archive/miscdoc/deploykit/Product-Requirement/001-main.md

 # DeployKit: Product Requirement Document

-This document is made for demonstrating the documentation management system, and does not necessarily reflect the community consensus on DeployKit the software itself.
+*This document is written as a demo for the documentation management system, and does not necessarily reflect the community consensus on DeployKit the software itself.
+This notice may be removed when a consensus is made.*

 This document describes the feature requirements for DeployKit, a software which is designed to assist the installation of AOSC OS.